mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

-The numbers look scary because everything is down, but the difference is actually minor.
+The numbers look scary because everything is down, but the difference is minor.
 Total revenue is only down 4%.
-Profit is probably down a scary-looking amount, but that's just a function of how lumpy expenses are.
-I'm still feeling positive about monthly profits in the $20-30k range.
+Profit is down, but that's just a function of how lumpy expenses are.
+I'm still feeling positive about average monthly profits in the $20-30k range.

 ## Getting over the 3PL hump

-For the past few months, TinyPilot's local team has been working near 100% capacity, so my top priority was to find ways to reduce load on them.
+For the past few months, TinyPilot's local team has been working at nearly 100% capacity, so my top priority was to find ways to reduce load on them.

-One of the best bang-for-buck steps I saw in reducing the local team's workload was [completing our transition to a third-party logistics (3PL) vendor](/retrospectives/2023/04/#the-hiccups-in-transitioning-to-a-3pl-vendor).
+One of the best bang-for-buck steps I saw in reducing workload was [completing our transition to a third-party logistics (3PL) vendor](/retrospectives/2023/04/#the-hiccups-in-transitioning-to-a-3pl-vendor).
 Since the beginning of TinyPilot, we've been shipping orders directly from our office.
 With a 3PL, we'd ship our products in bulk to a warehouse, and then the 3PL would handle the day-to-day work of fulfilling customer orders as they arrived.

-Outsourcing fulfillment to a 3PL would definitely save us a good chunk of work, but it was a bit of a catch-22 in that the switch itself would take extra work.
+Outsourcing fulfillment to a 3PL would definitely save us a good chunk of work, but it was a catch-22 in that the switch itself would take extra work.

 Once we shipped our products to the 3PL, it would take about a week before the 3PL was ready to process orders.
 That meant that we had to build up an extra week's worth of inventory &mdash; no small feat when we were barely keeping up with the existing order volume.

 I could have closed up shop for a week while we transitioned, but that would be akin to forfeiting $10-20k in lost sales.
 Instead, I took a few measures to reduce load for the local team so that they could focus their energy on building up our inventory.

-First, I **decreased ad spending**.
+First, I decreased ad spending.
 That was a no-brainer.
-There's no use spending money to attract new customers when we already have more demand than we can accommodate.
+There's no use spending money to attract new customers when we already have more demand than we can handle.

-Second, I **increased prices**.
+Second, I increased prices.
 I [bumped TinyPilot's price](#what-price-maximizes-profits) in several rounds to slow down the volume of sales while minimizing revenue loss.

-Finally, I **pitched in on customer support**.
+Finally, I pitched in on customer support.
 The local staff covers assembly, fulfillment, and customer support.
-Every hour I could save the local staff on customer support meant another hour they could dedicate to building devices.
+Every hour I could save the local staff on support meant another hour they could dedicate to building devices.

 And fortunately, those efforts succeeded.
 At the beginning of May, the local team had built up enough of an inventory surplus to ship a week's worth of inventory to the 3PL.
-Once the 3PL was up and running, the local team's workload dropped by about 15% because the 3PL had taken over one of their main responsibilities.
+Once the 3PL was up and running, the local team's workload dropped by about 15%.

 The transition to the 3PL went pretty smoothly, but there are definitely things I'd plan better if I were doing it again.
-I've collected a set of [questions to ask a 3PL vendor](/notes/3pl-questions/) for others who are approaching 3PLs for the first time (or me, if I ever switch vendors in the future).
+I've collected a set of [questions to ask a 3PL vendor](/notes/3pl-questions/) for others who are approaching 3PLs for the first time (or me, if I ever switch vendors).

 ## Getting out of &ldquo;urgent mode&rdquo;

 Even after outsourcing fulfillment to the 3PL, we couldn't relax as much as I'd hoped.
-With only a few days of inventory at the warehouse, the team was still scrambling to build new devices and replenish the 3PL vendor's stock.
+With only a few days of inventory at the warehouse, the team was still scrambling to build new devices and replenish the 3PL's stock.

-I thought back to a year ago and wistfully remembered how much spare capacity the local team had.
+I wistfully remembered how much spare capacity the local team had a year ago.
 At that point, my biggest problem was [missing opportunities](/retrospectives/2022/02/#how-can-i-spend-less-time-coordinating-changes) to let them take on more responsibility.

 This year, the situation had flipped.
 I was taking on tasks that the local team would otherwise be doing.
 And there was a constant feeling that we were struggling to stay on top of our workload rather than just handling it calmly.
 We were neglecting long-term tasks like documentation or inventory planning.

-Worst of all, I couldn't get excited about strong sales.
+Worst of all, I couldn't get excited about strong sales days.
 When I'd check Shopify and see we sold 10+ units in a single day, instead of celebrating the win, my first thought was, "Oh no!
 This is going to make it harder for us to build up inventory at the warehouse."

-I felt like we'd be able to relax when we built up a month's worth of inventory at the 3PL warehouse.
-I did some quick spreadsheet calculations and estimated that it would take us until July to reach that point.
-I didn't want everyone to feel this way for another two months.
+I felt like we'd be able to relax when the warehouse had a month's worth of inventory.
+I did some quick spreadsheet calculations and estimated that it would take us until July to reach that point, but I didn't want everyone to feel this way for another two months.

 {{<img src="hypothetical-builds.webp" has-border="true" alt="Spreadsheet calculations showing inventory balance relative to our current sale and production rate" caption="By my estimates, it would take us until July to build up a healthy inventory at our 3PL.">}}

 For the past few months, I'd considered hiring a third local employee.
-I was reticent because I expected load to drop a bit once we moved fulfillment to a 3PL and then drop a lot once we moved production to a contract manufacturer.
+I was reticent because I expected load to drop once we moved fulfillment to a 3PL and then drop a lot once we moved production to a contract manufacturer.
 At that point, the local team's job would reduce to only customer support, and I didn't expect there to be enough support work for three people.

 When I saw there was still a significant workload after our 3PL transition, I came back to the idea of a third employee.
-And then a lightbulb went off: if there wouldn't be enough work in six months, I could just advertise it as a temporary role.
+And then a lightbulb went off: if there wouldn't be enough work in six months, I could just advertise it as a short-term position.

 I posted the job on craigslist and in local Facebook groups.
 Over the course of two weeks, I received 18 applications, interviewed five people, and extended one offer, which the candidate accepted.
 The new employee begins work this week.